ThaSMorato/alt-formarts-lflists/README.md

-# Alternative Formats LFlist for Edo Pro
+# Alternative Formats LFList for Edo Pro

-## How to use
+## How to Use

-### Download the LFlists
+### Download the LFLists

-You can download the LFlists and add them to `lflists` folder, inside EdoPro's
+You can download the LFLists and add them to the `lflists` folder in your EdoPro directory.

-### Add the repository configuration
+### Add the Repository Configuration

-You can use the `config.example.json`:
+You can utilize the provided `config.example.json`.
+Here's how to configure it:

-1- Open the `configs.json` located on: `(EdoPro's folder)/config/configs.json`
+1. Open the `configs.json` file located in: `(EdoPro's folder)/config/configs.json`.

-2- After the last repository, inside `repos`, put a `,` after `}` and add teh content inside `config.example.json`
+2. After the last repository entry inside `repos`, insert a comma `,` after the closing brace `}` and then add the contents from `config.example.json`.

-3- Close and open the EdoPro
+3. Save the changes and restart EdoPro.

-## How to help
+## How to Contribute

-1 - Create a new branch
+1. Create a new branch.

-2- Add the banlist inside lflists
+2. Add the banlist file inside the `lflists` folder.

-3- Create a PR for `master`, with the link from the formats that you want to add
+3. Create a Pull Request (PR) targeting the master branch, including the link to the formats that you want to add.

+Thank you for contributing to the Edo Pro Alternative Formats LFList!